 Destination data is consistently strong and reflects the high levels of aspiration of our students.
 All students with an EHCP are placed and progress data is very positive.
-Overall attendance data for 2021-22 is positive despite covid.
+Overall attendance data for 2022-23 is positive and above national levels.
 The increases in both reading and numeracy ages of those in the Star Group supports this adaptation to the curriculum.